-Aciturri, along with different technology centers such as AIMEN, CIDAUT, 3T TECHNOLOGIES, CTME, and FIDAMC, is taking part in the search for materials for processes that use injected resin, and participating in the development of processes such as: additive manufacturing applied to tooling, use of lasers as an alternative to manual sanding, and optimization of simulation testing.
+Aciturri, along with different technology centers such as CIDAUT, AIMEN, CTME, FIDAMC and 3T TECHNOLOGIES, is taking part in the search for materials for processes that use injected resin, and participating in the development of processes such as: additive manufacturing applied to tooling, use of lasers as an alternative to manual sanding, and optimization of simulation testing.

-R & D Project aeronautical sector led by Boeing Research & Technology Europe SL that aims to study and develop new technologies aimed at minimizing the environmental impact and increasing the efficiency of unmanned aircrafts (UAVs), by improving their cycle life.
+Aeronautical sector R&D Project led by Boeing Research & Technology Europe SL that aims to study and develop new technologies aimed at minimizing the environmental impact and increasing the efficiency of unmanned aircrafts (UAVs), by improving their cycle life.

-This is a collaborative project developed by a national consortium funded and financiered by CDTI through the CENIT program 2009.
+This is a collaborative project developed by a national consortium funded and financied by CDTI through the CENIT program 2009.

 ACITURRI COMPOSITES participates in various project activities ranging from research on new recyclables materials and their processing out of autoclave, using in addition, advanced preparation techniques, to the development of more efficient design tools.
 For this porpoise, ACITURRI works in collaboration with a network of four other Spanish technology centres closely linked to the aerospace and industrial sector: TECNALIA (Guipúzcoa), IMDEA (Madrid), AIMEN (Pontevedra) and CARTIF (Valladolid).

-The aeronautical sector CENIT Project financed by CDTI through the CENIT 2010 program and led by Airbus Operations SL.
+Aeronautical sector TARGET Project financed by CDTI through the CENIT 2010 program and led by Airbus Operations SL.
 The project aims to investigate and develop new intelligent technologies and environmentally sustainable smart generation in composite structures.
-In this action plan ACITURRI COMPOSITES focuses its research on liquid injection processes and in the automation of preformed operations as an alternative to obtain the composite materials carbon fibre, with automated laminate and curing in autoclave.
+In this action plan ACITURRI COMPOSITES focuses its research on liquid injection processes and in the automation of preforming operations as an alternative to manual preforming operations or metallic solutions.

 As part of this project ACITURRI is working with the CIDAUT foundation (Valladolid), a national technology centre with experience in these technologies and their application for the aeronautical sector.